Avijit-roy/Weather-report-App/README.md

   5. Open a pull request

 ## License
 This project is available under the MIT License.
-See LICENSE for details (or add an MIT license file if needed).
+See LICENSE for details.

 ## Acknowledgements
 - Weather data provided by your chosen weather API provider (e.g., OpenWeatherMap).